Floor insulation

 These are insulated in different ways.

-But in each case, if you are the homeowner, it’s your responsibility to comply with Building Regulations.
+But in each case, if you are the homeowner, it’s your responsibility to adhere to best practice guidelines and comply with Building Regulations.

 Adding extra insulation to your existing floor may include making sure: